pippim/pippim.github.io/programs/tim-ta.md

 })
 </script>

-> **NOTE:** Firefox limits localStorage to 5MB which doesn't
+> **NOTE:** The Firefox Web Browser limits localStorage to
-> allow for many custom sound files.
-To increase this limit
+> 5MB.
+This doesn't allow for many custom sound files.
+> The other web browsers have a larger quota.
+To increase quota
-> to 25M perform these steps:
+> in Firefox, follow these steps:
 >
 > Enter "about:config" in the address bar -> search for
 > "dom.storage.default_quota" -> edit value and enter larger